LandSandBoat/lsb-wiki/Home.md

 /!\ DirectPlay /!\

 You may need to enable this feature to make things work:
-Start menu > Système Windows > Control Panel > Programs and Features > Turn Windows features on or off:
+Start menu > Windows System > Control Panel > Programs and Features > Turn Windows features on or off:
 Open "Legacy Components" and check "DirectPlay" > OK.

 ## Client Setup